romses/Datenzwerg/docs/index.en.md

 ## Media echo

-The datagnomes were the opener at the #cccamp23 review [media.ccc.de](https://media.ccc.de/v/camp2023-57105-cccamp23_review)
+- The datagnomes were the opener at the #cccamp23 review [media.ccc.de](https://media.ccc.de/v/camp2023-57105-cccamp23_review).
+- romses and foosel were guests at the [Datenleben Podcast](https://www.datenleben.de/index.php/2023/10/14/dl043-perspektiven-auf-data-science/) and talked about the Datenzwerge (German).

 ## Credits & Thanks